+(a) Generating Lists

-- (a) Disputes Between or Among Members, or Employment Disputes Between or Among Member Firms and Associated Persons Relating Exclusively To Employment Contracts, Promissory Notes, or Receipt of Commissions - (1) If the panel consists of one arbitrator, the Neutral List Selection System will generate a list of 7 non-public arbitrators from the NASD's chairperson roster. - (2) If the panel consists of three non-public arbitrators, the Neutral List Selection System will generate:
+(1) If the panel consists of one arbitrator, the Neutral List Selection System will generate a list of seven public arbitrators from the NASD's chairperson roster.

+(2) If the panel consists of three arbitrators, the Neutral List Selection System will generate:

-- A list of 14 arbitrators from the NASD's non-public roster; and - A list of 7 non-public arbitrators from the NASD's chairperson roster.
+- A list of seven arbitrators from the NASD's non-public arbitrator roster; - A list of seven arbitrators from the NASD's public arbitrator roster; and - A list of seven public arbitrators from the NASD's chairperson roster.